preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 + **Max filters per row**: Set the number of filters per row here.

 In the field at the bottom you can choose what filters to display.
 Available options differ depending on scope chosen.

-In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`